jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

   price: Free
 hero:
   hero_type: product
-  image: /assets/images/thumbnails/dick-detox-cover.jpg
+  image: /assets/images/resources/20-hard-lessons-cover.png
-  heading: 'Dick Detox: The Ultimate Guide To Quitting Porn'
+  heading: 20 Hard Lessons From The Hurt Business
   text: >-
     This is a free guide that teaches you how to finally quit porn and get your sex life back on track.